selfishprimate/gerillass-docs/content/docs/latest/clearfix.md

 # Clearfix

 {{< featured type="Mixin" name="clearfix" >}}
-Clearfix mixin helps you to clear floats to prevent broken layouts and must be applied to the parent element.
+**Clearfix** Sass mixin helps you to clear floats to prevent broken layouts and must be applied to the parent element.
 {{< /featured >}}

 ## Examples